ziggle/CivilWarNavyShips/Readme.md

 ## Introduction

 This repo contains some work I have been doing on gathering a list of ships used by the Union during the US Civil War.
 This work was motivated by a discussion I heard on the Union Navy by [Drachinifel](https://www.youtube.com/watch?v=3tqD11AO1Iw).
 I was surprised to learn that the US Navy during the Civil War was so large.
 Drach commented that it was primarily a river navy with relatively little blue water capability.
 I decided to put together a list of the Union ships and some characteristics that would allow me to assess its capabilities.
+This is only a start.

 ## Background